huyhoang-mike/Markdown-Compiler/Run_notebook.md

 ### STEP 5: Open the notebooks or scripts
+After successfully running snakemake, you can use the `Remote Window` on the bottom-left of [VS Code](https://code.visualstudio.com/Download).
+Then, click `Connect to WSL` and open the folder **h2g-africa**.
+<br/><br/>
-After successfully running snakemake, you can debug any scripts or jupyter notebooks.
-Remember to select the kernel to `htwo_map`
+Finally, you can debug any scripts or jupyter notebooks on VS Code.
+If you would like to run Jupyter Notebook, please remember to select the kernel to `htwo_map` which we already set up before using Anaconda.